Poland's Puls TV eyes Warsaw IPO to fund growth

 “Asked now, I‘m inclined to say that the offer could equal tens of millions of zlotys rather than hundreds.
 If, however, there is suddenly a possibility of an interesting takeover, which will give us turbo power, it will be hundreds (of millions).”

-The group aims to achieve a 7 percent market share this year, chipping away mainly at its top two private rivals Cyfrowy Polsat and TVN, which jointly hold a market share of about 50 percent.
+The group aims to achieve a 7 percent market share this year, chipping away mainly at its top two private rivals Cyfrowy Polsat CPS.WA and TVN TVN.WA, which jointly hold a market share of about 50 percent.